GridTools/gridtools/docs_src/manuals/getting_started/getting_started.rst

    \Lambda = (i,j,k) \quad \text{with}\quad i \in \{ 0\dots N_i-1\}, j \in \{0\dots N_j-1\}, k\in\{0 \dots N_k-1\}

 |GT| supports any number of dimension, however the iteration is always restricted to three dimensions, and |GT| will
-treat one dimension, here the :math:`k`, dimension differently: the :math:`ij`-plane is executed in parallel while the computation in :math:`k` can be sequential.
+treat one dimension, here the :math:`k` dimension, differently: the :math:`ij`-plane is executed in parallel while the computation in :math:`k` can be sequential.
 The consequence is that there must not be a dependency in :math:`ij` within a stencil while there can be a dependency in :math:`k`.
 For now (this chapter) it is sufficient to just remember that the :math:`ij`-plane and the :math:`k` dimension are treated differently by |GT|.